everledger/fabkit/README.md

 - Add default peer to join the channel
 - Update the channel with anchor peers
 - Install the default chaincode into the default peer
-- (v1.x) Instantiate the chaincode on the default peer
-- (v2.x) Approve, commit and init the chaincode on the default peer and organization
+- Approve, commit and init the chaincode on the default peer and organization

 Afterwards, the network will be ready to accept `invoke` and `query` functions.

-Run `fabkit` for the complete list of functionalities.
+Run `fabkit` for the complete list of functionalities and run `fabkit <command> help` to list it's options.

 ### Run the network with different configurations